-When applying for FEMA assistance, an applicant must declare, under penalty of perjury, that the information provided is true.
-The application is a legal document.
+When applying for FEMA assistance, an applicant must declare the information provided is true.
+The application is a legal document and all declarations made are under penalty of perjury.
 Learn more about FEMA's legal requirements.

 Download the Individuals and Households Program fact sheet regarding eligibility and requirements.

 Conditions to Receive Individuals and Households Program Assistance

 Each type of assistance within the program requires verification of the specific unmet need caused by a disaster declared for Individual Assistance.
 However, the following general conditions must be met for an applicant to receive any assistance within the Individuals and Households Program.